I attended a gamification seminar

 "Applying game design and gaming principles to things outside of games"

-The idea is that adding a game element to anything can improve motivation and persistence.
+that the concept is that adding a gamified element to anything can lead to increased motivation and persistence.

-It is actually used in work, learning, evaluation, etc.
+It seems to be actually used in tasks, learning, and evaluation.

 Speaking of which

-On rainy days or in the middle of summer, I stay indoors and ride my rollers, which is quite tiring.
+On rainy days or in the middle of summer, I stay indoors and use a stationary bike, which is quite tough.

-I keep pedaling alone in a room with no changing scenery...
+Pedaling alone in a room where the scenery never changes...
 I feel like a hamster ^^;

-I've been seeing a lot of information about a service called Zwift lately, which apparently
+Lately, I've been seeing a lot of talk about a service called Zwift, which apparently

-many motivational features implemented, such as the ability to choose a virtual course, ride with other users (apparently there are professional riders),
+You can choose courses in the virtual world, ride with other users (apparently there are even professional riders),

-above and I thought adding a game element to training might also be a form of gamification.
+if adding a game-like element to training is also a form of gamification.

 In this seminar